Guidelines and policies

 - Whilst SHW allows a flexible approach to bringing dogs to campus, it is important that staff are aware of the circumstances in which this is permitted.

-- At the discretion of Head of Unit or Director of School, as appropriate, it may be permitted to keep animals in rooms or offices.
+- At the discretion of Head of Unit or Director of School, as appropriate, it may be permitted to keep dogs in rooms, offices or open plan areas.

-- Dogs must be controlled at all times and can only be kept in offices with the permission and the active approval of those sharing that general space, and on the understanding that approval may be withdrawn at any stage.
+- Dogs must be controlled at all times and can only be kept in offices/working spaces with the permission and the active approval of those sharing that general space, and on the understanding that approval may be withdrawn at any stage.

 - The dog owner is responsible for: any damage to furnishings or fabric of the room caused by the animal kept there; keeping the spaces used to accommodate dogs clean (i.e removing dog hair on a regular basis) – this is NOT a cleaner’s responsibility; responsible for clearing any dog waste from outdoor areas.